mozilla/application-services/components/support/nimbus-cli/README.md

-  fetch         Fetch one or more experiments and put it in a file list          List the experiments from a server log-state     Print the state of the Nimbus database to logs reset-app     Reset the app back to its just installed state tail-logs     Follow the logs for the given app test-feature  Configure an application feature with one or more feature config files
+  fetch         Fetch one or more experiments and put it in a file list          List the experiments from a server log-state     Print the state of the Nimbus database to logs open          Open the app without changing the state of experiment enrollments reset-app     Reset the app back to its just installed state tail-logs     Follow the logs for the given app test-feature  Configure an application feature with one or more feature config files